529 College Savings Plan Statistics

 - In Direct-Sold Plans: You choose or change your investments yourself.
 These typically have lower fees than advisor-sold plans.

-- In Advisor-Sold Plans: An investment pro can help you make decisions to maximize savings and your tax breaks.
-These plans typically come with higher fees than direct-sold plans.
+- In Advisor-Sold Plans: An investment pro can help you make decisions to maximize savings and tax breaks.
+These plans typically have higher fees than direct-sold plans.

 Additionally, each state’s 529 plan offers a variety of portfolio options you can choose to invest in, including: